 I study the politics of racial inequality and economic inequality in the United States, with particular attention to the role of the mass public in perpetuating or mitigating inequality.

-When the public chooses which policies and candidates to support, central to these choices are attitudes toward social groups – especially, in my view, attitudes toward racial groups and class groups.
-My research agenda, therefore, is designed to answer the following questions.
-First, how do Americans feel about racial, ethnic, and class groups: blacks and whites, Latinos and Asian Americans, the poor and the rich?
-Second, under what conditions do racial and class attitudes shape public opinion and electoral behavior?
+When the public chooses which policies and candidates to support, central to their choices are attitudes toward social groups.
+My research asks: how do Americans feel about racial groups and class groups?
+Second, how do these attitudes toward racial and class groups shape public opinion and electoral behavior?

 My scholarship has won numerous awards, including three grants from the Time-Sharing Experiments in the Social Sciences program.
 I have been named a Distinguished Junior Scholar by the Political Psychology Section of the American Political Science Association.